syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 keywords: .net maui cartesian chart, .net maui charting, cartesian chart maui, syncfusion cartesian chart maui, maui chart control, .net maui data visualization, cartesian chart example maui.
 ---

 > **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion® package.
-Please switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
+Please switch to the **Syncfusion® Toolkit for .NET MAUI** for continued support.
 For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # Getting Started with .NET MAUI Chart